Updated November 2020

 If your tenant has done their homework, they will present you with rent rates for comparable rental properties to negotiate a lower rent.
 This information is something you should already know because it is most likely the key factor in determining what you set your rent at in the first place.

 As you know, the real estate market rises and falls, and rent rates are no different.

 If your rent has been set for a while and you haven’t done the research to see if you are still current, it’s worth finding out.
 If it turns out your rent is actually higher now than the rental market allows in your neighborhood, you may want to consider reducing the rent to match.

 In a worst-case scenario, you don’t lower the rent, your tenant moves out, and you can’t fill the rental property because your rent is too high compared to other properties in the neighborhood.

-Turning over a rental unit between tenants will cost you money, no doubt.
-Figure out what the cost will be to advertise, screen applicants, clean, repair, perhaps repaint and otherwise prepare the rental property for a new tenant.
+There is no doubt that turning over a rental unit between tenants will cost you money.
+Figure out what the cost will be to advertise, screen applicants, clean, repair, perhaps repaint, and otherwise prepare the rental property for a new tenant.